wilson-cheng/docker-ubuntu-dev/README.md

 4. Edit your .zshrc, and change the theme (I like agnoster)
 5. Optionally capture it using docker commit (see https://winsmarts.com/snapshot-a-docker-container-20df59bbd473)

+# To mount the local directory as working directory /hostdir in container,
+1. docker run --rm -it -v <host directory>:/hostdir ubuntu-dev

 Rock on!